Stories

 No. 4:

 on the left: a young mute swan (Cygnus olor) swam right next to me in the river 'De Dommel', Boktste Beemden, the Netherlands.
 The outlines of the swan and the water lines are fixed.
 On the right: the water spray of this waterfall in Graubunden, Switzerland, is like soft feathers, brushing the stones.
+There are almost no contours detectable.
+Fixed versus dynamic.
 Beauty can be roughly polished or softly brushed.

 The voyeur (L) and Softly (R)